k8snetworkplumbingwg/multus-cni/doc/how-to-use.md

 Additionally when using CRIO, you may wish to have the CNI config file that's used as the source for `--multus-conf-file=auto` renamed.
 This boolean option when set to true automatically renames the file with a `.old` suffix to the original filename.

     --rename-conf-file=true

+When using `--multus-conf-file=auto` you may also care to specify a `binDir` in the configuration, this can be accomplished using the `--additional-bin-dir` option.

+    --additional-bin-dir=/opt/multus/bin